grzi/city-renaissance-challenge-minecraft/README.md

                 <li>6 stack of gunpowder, bones</li>
             </ul>
         </li>
-        <li>Quest : Enchant one of the tridents and make sure you successfully obtain 1 Zombie, skeleton and creeper head.</li>
+        <li><strong>Quest:</strong> Enchant one of the tridents and make sure you successfully obtain 1 Zombie, skeleton and creeper head.</li>
     </ul>
 </details>